 Most of us are familiar with B2C email marketing.
-This is especially true if you shop online, because the websites often ask to send emails when an order is placed.
+This is especially true if you shop online, because websites often ask to send emails when an order is placed.
 Sometimes they’ll even collect emails without an order, usually in exchange for a coupon.
-After that, you’ll get announcements about every sale, promotion, and product launch that they have.
-You’ll also see a limited number of newsletters in B2C email marketing, especially with nonprofits.
+After that, you’ll likely get follow-up emails about every sale, promotion, and product launch that they have.
+You’ll also see a limited number of newsletters in B2C email marketing, especially with nonprofits, to keep B2C customers in the loop.

-However, these days B2B businesses are also wading into the world of email marketing.
+These days, B2B businesses are also wading into the world of email marketing.
 In fact, if you’re reading this, I am hoping that you are one of the 83% of B2B companies already sending newsletter emails.
-Sending notices to a business email is a great way to inform potential customers about the range of products and services that are available.
+Sending notices to a business email is a great way to inform prospective customers about the range of products and services that are available.
 Combined with content and other marketing efforts, this is quite effective.
-Let’s look at some best practices.
+Let’s look at some best practices for B2B marketers.

 What is B2B Email Marketing?

 Strictly speaking, B2B email marketing is the practice of sending emails from one business entity to another with the purpose of selling products and services.
-Emails are usually sent from the marketing or sales team and are addressed to the decisionmakers in target companies.
-Such decisionmakers can include department managers, procurement, and anyone else with influence.
+B2B email campaigns are usually sent from the marketing or sales team and are addressed to the decisionmakers in your target audience (companies).
+Decisionmakers can then include department managers, procurement, and anyone else with influence.

 B2C VS B2B Email Marketing

 One of the objectives of B2C email marketing is convincing people to buy something right now.
-Whether that’s a toy for a birthday, new seasonal clothing, or the latest beauty product, you’re asking the target customer to choose you over a competitor.
-Unless a customer needs something regardless of marketing can’t wait, offering a promotion is often the best way to sell things.
+Whether that’s a toy for a birthday, new seasonal clothing, or the latest beauty product, you’re asking the target customer to choose you over a competitor in that sweet spot between urgent and supportive.
+Unless a customer needs something immediately, offering a promotion is often the best way to sell things.
 For many of us, waiting until there’s a sale and then stocking up has become a way of life.

-On the other hand, B2B email marketing is done a bit differently.
-While promotions are occasionally used, most B2B buyers need to make an informed decision.
+B2B marketing strategies do things a bit differently.
+While promotions are occasionally used, most B2B buyers need to make an informed decision, rather than jumping on an offer in an email newsletter.
 Smaller examples of this might include choosing the right company laptop for employees who travel or work from home.
-This level of buying decision is similar to the consumer process, except it needs to pass the procurement process.
+This level of buying decision is similar to the consumer process, except it needs to pass the procurement process–something that email content might not always get right in B2C emails.

 Purchasing large machinery or an office full of printers and copiers is much more complicated.
-As a rule, the larger the purchase the more corporate bureaucracy has to be dealt with.
-In addition, some things like production equipment must meet certain standards to be effective.
-To that end, B2B email marketing does a lot more with providing information.
-When the buyer determines a product is perfect, they’ll call sales and negotiate a price.
+As a rule, the larger the purchase, the more corporate bureaucracy has to be dealt with.
+Some things like production equipment must meet certain standards to be effective.
+To that end, B2B email marketing requires a lot more information within email content.
+When the buyer determines a product is perfect after combing through educational content, they’ll call sales and negotiate a price.

 Prepare Your B2B Email Marketing Infrastructure

-Our first set of best practices focuses on preparing your infrastructure.
+Our first set of best practices focuses on preparing your infrastructure for future campaigns and dynamic content.
 Infrastructure includes email services, lead generation, automation, targeting, and more.
 These are things that you should prepare in advance for your B2B email marketing strategy.

 1.)
 Choose the Right Email Service Provider for Your B2B Emails

 There is no one definitive provider.
 Depending on your needs, there are many email marketing tools competing for your business.
 Big names for email management include MailChimp and Constant Contact.
-Most of them can be used for both B2B and B2C efforts, so if a tool works well for your B2C campaigns you might want to try that one first.
+Most of them can be used for both B2B and B2C efforts, so if a tool works well for your B2C campaigns you might want to try that one first to keep your email subscribers in the loop and maintain any email templates you already have.

-However, sometimes your B2C email solution doesn’t work well for business pitches.
-In this case, choose a solution that has features that will help your B2B marketing such as CRM functionality, social scoring, tagging, automation, and the ability to create popups and landing pages for your lead magnets.
+Sometimes your B2C email solution doesn’t work well for business pitches.
+In this case, choose a solution that has features that will help your B2B marketing, such as CRM functionality, social scoring, tagging, automation, and the ability to create popups and landing pages for your lead magnets.
 That way, you’ll be able to do all your B2B email marketing in one place.

 2.)
 Create Lead Magnets to Fuel Email List Growth

 B2B email marketing is all about providing valuable information to stakeholders.
 This information can include industry news, client successes (with permission), and product or service specifications.
-Overall, the idea is to both be of service and help a potential client decide what their company needs.
-To that end, one of the best ways to grow your email list is by providing content in exchange for joining.
+Overall, the idea is to both be of service by providing valuable content and help a potential client decide what their company needs.
+To that end, one of the best ways to grow your email list is by providing useful email content within your sales emails in exchange for joining.

 This type of lead magnet is tried and true: One research study indicates that 36% of B2B decision makers consult white papers at the beginning of the buying process.
 These white papers tell this person and their team what is available on the market.
 From there, they can view specifications and compare them with corporate requirements.
-In addition, these white papers help justify the expense as necessary.
+White papers often help justify the expense as necessary, making them a powerful asset for a B2B audience.

 3.)
 Create Sophisticated Automations for Your B2B Customer Journey

 B2B email marketing campaigns should be automated.
 Emails should be sent out based on the ideal customer journey from first inquiry to ongoing purchases.
-Typically, you want to send automatic emails based on customer behavior, and which encourage their making a purchase.
+Typically, you want to send automatic emails to a business audience based on customer behavior, which encourages making a purchase.
 Automations should include the following:

 Lead magnet autoresponder

-These send out an email to customers who participate in a lead magnet activity.
+An autoresponder sends out an email to segments of your target audience who participate in a lead magnet activity.
 It could be that they downloaded a white paper that requires an email address or filled out a response card.
 Either way, you’re looking to build a relationship with this person.

 New user welcome

 Did someone join your online community?
 Many B2B brands have a place where users can interact with their products and services.
 In this case, you should send out a welcome email.
-Another time to do this is when the customer joins your email list through other avenues, such as requesting information.
+When the customer joins your email list through other avenues, such as requesting information or searching for more relevant content, you can also implement your B2B strategy.

 Email drip campaigns

 Sending just one email probably won’t get your products sold.
 At least, not as often as you need B2B email marketing to work.
 For that reason, you need to have automatic drip campaigns.
-These send regular, targeted information to your sales prospects.
+This email strategy sends regular, targeted information to potential customers.

 Re-sending to non-openers

-If your email didn’t get opened the first time, send it again.
-You might not want to do this with every email, but you should still follow up on a regular basis.
-This way, you get another chance at getting an email opened without investing in the creation of new ones as often.
+If your email didn’t get opened the first time, send it again!
+You might not want to do this with every email, but you should still follow up on a regular basis to encourage email deliverability.
+This way, you get another chance at getting an email opened without investing in the frequent creation of new ones.

 Re-engaging with subscribers

-Finally, some B2B email marketing efforts should be directed towards re-engaging your subscribers.
-Many decision makers are busy, and they don’t have time to engage with everything which comes their way.
-So, you’ll want to send emails that encourage engagement for the best results.
+Finally, some B2B email marketing efforts should be directed toward re-engaging your subscribers versus only sending cold emails.
+Many decision makers are busy, and they don’t have time to engage with everything coming their way.
+You’ll want to send promotional emails, blog posts, and other forms of content that encourage engagement for the best results.

 4.)
 Don’t Forget the Welcome Email

 Getting someone’s email address and permission to use it for marketing is only part of the battle.
 Once someone signs up, send them a welcome email.
-These should set customer expectations and answer questions they may have.
+These should set customer expectations and answer questions they may have to improve customer experience.
 Answer questions in the copy or direct them to a web page where all the information is posted.
 You should also include any legally required disclosures.

 Quality emails from a responsive brand are key to the success of your B2B email marketing.
-In fact, many expect to get a welcome message within a few minutes of signing up.
-Meeting customer expectations in this regard makes a positive impression.
+Many subscribers expect to get a welcome message within a few minutes of signing up.
+Meeting customer expectations in this regard makes a positive impression and may impact conversion rates down the road.

 5.)
 Create a Tagging System to Segment Your List Based on Engagement

 Another way to maximize your B2B email marketing efforts is by tagging your email list.
-In this case, the idea is to send tailored emails for each group of customers, so they’re more likely to respond.
+The idea is to send tailored emails for each group of customers, so they’re more likely to respond to a B2B email marketer.
 By far the best way to do this is to tag them based on interest level.
 This means determining what they interact with.
 For a marketing agency, that might mean segmenting the customers who are interested in a total makeover from the ones who might only want influencer marketing services.
+Buyer personas and company size can also factor into these decisions.

 B2B Email Marketing Strategies to Follow